kai-lawsonmcdowall/Olympic_Medals/README.md

-# Still a work in progress, but essentially a small assignment where I've played around with R's Plot3D package to create some interesting plots of multivariate linear regression models.
+# A practial which looked olympic medals won in 2008, 2012, and 2016, and used techniques like multivariate linear regression and model selection techniques such as AIC and K-fold cross validiation